What Is Medical Malpractice?

 - Physical and mental pain and suffering

 Every medical malpractice case is different.
-Our experienced Louisville medical malpractice attorneys examine the details of your case to determine how much compensation you can recover.
+Our experienced Louisville medical malpractice attorneys examine the facts of your case to determine the types and amount of compensation you can recover.

 Does Kentucky Have Medical Malpractice Damage Caps?

-Many states put limits on the amount of non-economic damages you can recover in medical malpractices, i.e., pain and suffering, however, the Kentucky Constitution precludes damages caps.
+Many states put limits on the amount of non-economic damages you can recover in medical malpractices, such as pain and suffering, however, the Kentucky Constitution precludes damages caps.

 When Can You Sue a Hospital for Malpractice?